OpenInternet/Infuse/content/learning-path/2/module-3.ar.md

 style = "module"
 weight = 3
-title = "How malware works and different types of malware"
+title = "How malware works and different types of malware" description = "Viruses, spyware, backdoors, ransomware, and adware all behave differently.
+Here, we study different types of malware and understand how infections begin"
 +++

 ## Use Case